EmillyNeves/FreshTecApp/replit.md

 ## Overview

-FreshTec is a comprehensive mobile application supporting the "Passaporte do Frescor" concept, connecting the entire food supply chain from farm to table.
-The app serves both B2B (producers, logistics, retailers) and B2C (consumers) users with role-specific interfaces and functionalities.
-It integrates with smart labels (Selo de Frescor Digital) and smart containers (Pote Inteligente) to provide real-time freshness monitoring, predictive analytics, and blockchain-based traceability.
+FreshTec is a comprehensive mobile application implementing the complete "Passaporte do Frescor" ecosystem, connecting the entire food supply chain from farm to table through digital innovation.
+The app serves all stakeholders (Produtor, Transportador, Varejista, Consumidor) with role-specific interfaces and functionalities.
+The system creates a complete information accumulation cycle through two key technologies:

+### Selo de Frescor Digital (Digital Freshness Seal)
+Smart QR code labels that accumulate information at each stage of the supply chain, providing complete traceability and freshness data from production to consumption.

+### Pote Inteligente (Smart Container)
+IoT-enabled storage containers that monitor and optimize food preservation conditions at the consumer level, completing the information cycle and providing real-time freshness data.

+## Recent Changes (January 24, 2025)
+- ✅ Implemented complete Passaporte do Frescor system with expanded data types
+- ✅ Created comprehensive QR scanner with multi-tab interface (Overview, Journey, Sustainability, Blockchain)
+- ✅ Developed Smart Container management page with real-time monitoring
+- ✅ Added blockchain verification system with hash-based security
+- ✅ Integrated sustainability metrics and compliance tracking
+- ✅ Connected all components in unified information accumulation cycle

 ## User Preferences